grvrjt/node-docker/docker_commands.md

 ## to build the image of app
 1. create an empty repo on dockerhub.com
 2. from the terminal
-   docker build -t grvsrjt/my-app:1.0 .
+   A.docker build -t grvsrjt/my-app:1.0 .
-   docker login
+   B.docker login
-   docker push grvsrjt/my-app:1.0
+   C.docker push grvsrjt/my-app:1.0